chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 The `stretchable` field is a boolean indicating if the cue can be stretched or not.

 The `fileExtension` field is a string indicating the file extension.
-This should NEVER be used unless it is in a custom sound definition - in which case it will still print out an error at runtime.
-Don't use it.
-Use the ogg format.
+This is **ONLY** for backwards compatibility, and will print out a warning when used.
+The default format is Ogg Vorbis (file extension `ogg`).

 ### `TempoBasedCueObject` subtype
 ```json